ricky40403/RMCNN/README.md

   <p>Example Mask R-CNN output.</p>
 </div>

 Thinking that the problem of object loss should cause by the information loss and the insufficient information that detector received.
-Thus,RMCNN use some physical concepts to find the best way to improve the detecting work.
+Thus,RMCNN uses some physical concepts to find the best way to improve the detecting work.

+Due to the limitation of the device, this repository using image size with [800,600], the detatil is defined in config file.

 ## Installation